-Paul has been teaching for thirty-one years and been employed by the International School of Stuttgart for the past nine years, three as a fourth grade teacher and now working and learning in his sixth year as Lower School Principal and and a member of the Leadership Team.
+Paul has been teaching for thirty-one years and been employed by the International School of Stuttgart for the past seventeen; three as a fourth-grade teacher and since 2005, working and learning as Lower School Principal and and a member of the Leadership Team.

 Prior to working at ISS, Paul worked in a wide range of schools in England from small rural village primary schools to urban middle schools.
 He believes that children learn best through inquiry, the engagement of the learner’s curiosity and the facilitation of the connection of new learning with prior experiences and understanding.
 Paul enjoys reading, cycling, gardening and learning German.
 He is married, with a young family and lives with his German wife in the local area.